TORC1 Inhibitors: Can These New Anti-Aging Drugs Boost Immunity & Slow Aging?

-Are We Really Close This Time To That Elusive Fountain Of Youth?
+Are We Close This Time To That Elusive Fountain Of Youth?

-How many times have you heard of scientists finding the revolutionary anti-aging solution only to be disappointed, so to speak?
-You have probably experienced such several times.
+How many times have you heard of scientists finding a revolutionary anti-aging solution only to be disappointed?
 The search for the perfect remedy for aging and related issues has proven a long, rather tortuous one.

 But it appears scientists are drawing ever closer to the real deal, as new findings from a trial reveal two experimental drugs may help you live healthier and longer.